mridulgarg2006/IIM-Jammu-Project-SEBI-REIT-Equity-Classification/README.md

 February 2022 to November 2025 (45 months for inflation hedging analysis)

 ## Report
-The complete analysis document is in `Final-Document-3.pdf`
+The complete analysis document is attached

 Under supervision of **Prof. Pankaj Maheshwari**, IIM Jammu